Utah Symphony: History

 The Orchestra’s season grew to a year-round schedule by 1980.
 Successors to Abravanel included Varujan Kojian (1980–1983), Joseph Silverstein (1983–1998), and Keith Lockhart (1998–2009).
 Under Silverstein and Lockhart, the orchestra continued its commitment to contemporary American music.
 In July 2002, the governing boards of Utah Symphony and Utah Opera decided to consolidate both organizations, resulting in the formation of Utah Symphony | Utah Opera.
 At the time of the merger, it was one of only two merged symphony and opera companies in the United States.

 In September 2009, Thierry Fischer became the orchestra's music director.
-Contemporary works commissioned by the orchestra during Fischer's tenure have included EOS (Goddess of the Dawn) by Augusta Read Thomas and the percussion concerto Switch by Andrew Norman.
+Contemporary works commissioned by the orchestra during Fischer's tenure have included EOS (Goddess of the Dawn) by Augusta Read Thomas, the percussion concerto Switch by Andrew Norman, and Transcend by Zhou Tian, written in commemoration of the 150th anniversary of the completion of the Transcontinental Railroad.
 Fischer is currently contracted with the Utah Symphony through the 2021–2022 season.
 In May 2019, the orchestra announced that Fischer is to conclude his tenure as its music director at the end of his current contract, at the close of the 2021–2022 season.
 However, in the wake of the COVID-19 pandemic, in October 2020, the orchestra announced a change to the scheduled conclusion of Fischer's contract as its music director, through August 2023, to supersede the May 2019 announcement.

 In January 2009, the orchestra named Gerald Steichen as its principal pops conductor.
-In 2017, Conner Gray Covington was appointed to the role of Assistant Conductor and then promoted to Associate Conductor.
-After Covington stepped down in 2021, Ben Manis became the next assistant conductor, beginning in the 2022-23 season, after his successful audition with the orchestra.
+In 2017, Conner Gray Covington was appointed to the role of assistant conductor, and subsequently promoted to associate conductor.
+Covington remained with the orchestra until 2021.
+Benjamin Manis became the orchestra's next associate conductor for the 2022-2023 season.
+Matthew Straw held the title of assistant conductor for the 2023-2024 season.
+The current assistant conductor of the orchestra is Jessica Rivero Altarriba.

 David Robertson first guest-conducted the orchestra in October 2020.
 He returned for an additional guest-conducting engagement in December 2021.
 In December 2022, the orchestra announced the appointment of Robertson as its first-ever creative partner, effective with the 2023-2024 season, with a contract of 3 years.

+In December 2022, Markus Poschner first guest-conducted the orchestra.
+He returned for a subsequent guest-conducting appearance in November 2023.
+In November 2024, the Utah Symphony announced the appointment of Poschner as its next music director, effective with the 2027-2028 season.
+Poschner took the title of music director-designate with immediate effect.

+In May 2024, Delyana Lazarova first guest-conducted the orchestra.
+In December 2024, the orchestra announced the appointment of Lazarova as its next principal guest conductor, the first female conductor to be named to the post, effective with the 2025-2026 season, with an initial contract of two seasons.